MANGGARAI BARAT

 BOATS

 ASDP ferry to Sape on Sumbawa.
 At the moment there is only one crossing a day which should leave around 8 am but often rescheduled.
-Duration 6 to 8 hours, sometimes much faster or slower.
+Duration 6 to 8 hours.
 Keep in mind that the sea can be rough between Flores and Sumbawa, particularly in the rainy season.

 Peln